Zhangixalus prasinatus: Habitat and threats

+It is known from Taiwan, where it has been observed between 400 and 600 meters above sea level.
 Its habitats are orchards, tea plantations, bamboo forests, shrublands, and forests in hilly areas.
+Its range includes at least one protected park: Hapen Nature Reserve.
 Breeding takes place in tree holes, but also in cisterns, buckets, or water tanks.
-It is threatened by habitat loss and degradation.
+It is threatened by habitat loss and degradation, specifically agriculture, grazing, urbanization, and changes in agriculture that involve increased use of pesticides.
+This species is known to live in several protected areas.
+Scientists believe it may be somewhat tolerant to alterations to its habitat.